VHP1946/VHP1946.github.io/docs/README.md

 * Repo orginization and documentation should be standardized, or all this becomes a mess
     * Only Admin can create new repos
     * Standard naming conventions
-    * Only Admin can push to "main"
+    * Only Admin can push to "dev"
     * Commenting, README and CHANGELOG should always be consistantly kept up to date
 * We can look in to having each page only update when the README is updated (via GitHub Actions)
 * Be patient!
 It can take up to 10 mins for an update to publish